mysociety/citizenconnect/reviews_display/choices_api_notes.md

 For reviews the `visit_date` (which should be of the form of month and year of visit) is missing.

+## Erroneous data

+Review titles are sometimes double escaped: 'A&E on a Saturday' vs 'A&amp;E and Eye Clinic.'.
+This is not being corrected atm is our code.

 For ratings the score and answer wording of the Friends and Family questions appears have been reversed in some cases (glowing reviews and high ratings will have a very negative F&F rating).